samdutton/multihouse/README.md

 ```
   My site,homepage,https://example.com
 ```

+See [_sample-input.csv_](src/sample-input.csv) for an example input file.

 Audit results are written to [_output.csv_](src/output.csv) with one line per URL.

 For example:
 ```
   My site,homepage,https://example.com,0.50,0.38,0.78,0.87,1
 ```
-_input.csv_ and _output.csv_ in this repo both include real example data.
+See [_sample-output.csv_](src/sample-output.csv) for an example output file.

 ## Error handling

 - Lighthouse runtime errors are logged in _error-log.txt_.
 - Any audit that returns a zero score is disregarded, and a warning for the URL and score is logged in _error-log.txt_.
-- URLs with Lighthouse errors are not included in output data.
+- Lighthouse results with errors are not included in output data.

 ## Command line options